 So, how can you create a winter wonderland theme without having to put up with all of those problems?
 The answer is simple: do it in Photoshop.

-It’s easy to make it happen when you use Summerana’s snow overlays, brushes, and Photoshop actions in her Creating Seasons bundle.
+It’s easy to make it happen when you use Summerana’s snow overlays, brushes, and Photoshop actions in her Summerana Membership.
 Best of all, you can get some snow for free – just hang on to the end with us to find out how!

 Set the tone

 The first thing that you will want to do is to make it look like your magical winter portrait was actually taken in the wintertime.
 It’s no good trying to add snow to an image which is filled with green leaves and blooming flowers!
 Instead, you need to tone it down a bit and make the air seem crisp and cold.

 There are many different winter tones to use in the Summerana’s snow collections.
 Using these Photoshop actions and brushes, you can completely change your images tones, which will really help to create that winter feeling.
 Try them all out and decide which you like best – it only takes a couple of clicks to get them all set up.

 You can also adjust these layers as much or as little as you want.
 You can change their opacity to make them more or less dramatic, and you can even use a paintbrush to remove the coloring from some parts of the image.

 These tones will put your image firmly into the wintertime.
 But even when the mood is set up, you still need to create that frosty air which is perfect for the first snowfall.
 So, how do you do that?